RISHABH12005/LMS/README.md

 ## Overview

-The *Livestock Monitoring System* is an advanced solution designed to improve livestock management & ensure their well-being.
+The *Livestock Monitoring System (LMS)* is an advanced solution designed to improve livestock management & ensure their well-being.
 By utilizing modern technology, this system helps farmers efficiently track livestock movements, monitor their health, detect obstacles in their surroundings using a combination of sensors & automation tools.

 This system integrates *Raspberry Pi 4B, Raspberry Pi Senset HAT, BrickPi, LEGO Mindstorms Speed Motors, Ultrasonic sensors, Raspberry Pi 5MP Camera* to enable real-time monitoring & automated operations.
 It enhances efficiency by detecting obstacles, automating movement, providing remote access to livestock data.